 In our 4D cinema (level 4), there is a space in front of the first row of seats for prams and wheelchairs, so that the people in this space can enjoy the films while wearing 3D glasses.
 What’s more, the movement effects in the first row seats are deactivated so that pregnant women, people holding babies in their arms, elderly people and people with reduced mobility can also enjoy the film.

-The Automata Museum (level 5) has an elevating platform so that wheelchair users can go down to the automata area.
+The Museu d'Autòmats (Automata Museum) (level 5) has an elevating platform so that wheelchair users can go down to the automata area.

 This haunted house (level 4) is adapted in a 80% for people with reduced mobility.